Siphon880gh/devbrain/CompSci - DS, Algos, Systems, Logic/CompSci - Data Structures, Algorithms/_DSA - Data Structures & Algos - Concepts/_Needed Vocab - Comp Sci Textbooks/Summation Notation.md

 - i is called the **index of summation**.
 - a is the **starting value** of the index.
 - b is the **ending value** of the index.
-- f(i) is some function of �i that we're summing over.
+- f(i) is some function of  i that we're summing over.
 -
 This notation simply represents the sum of the values of the function f(i) for each integer value of i from a to b.